agileware/civicrm-sysadm-guide/docs/integration/wordpress/incompatibilities.md

   * Reporter: samuelsov
   * Problem:

-    Some smarty variable don't get replaced.
+    Some smarty variables don't get replaced.
 For example, on a contribution page, the profile list are all shown as <%= title =%>

 ## Qode Interactive themes/Bridge theme